mrcavalcanti/mosaicoo/docs/sources/administration/manage-user-preferences/_index.md

 1. Scroll down to the **Organizations** section and review the following information:
    - **Name**: The name of the organizations of which you are a member.
    - **Role**: The role to which you are assigned in the organization.
 For more information about roles and permissions, refer to [Organization users and permissions]({{< relref "../../administration/manage-users-and-permissions/about-users-and-permissions.md#organization-users-and-permissions" >}}).
-   - **Current**: Grafana indicates the organization that you are currently signed into as _Current_.
+   - **Current**: Mosaicoo indicates the organization that you are currently signed into as _Current_.
 If you are a member of multiple organizations, you can click **Select** to switch to that organization.

-## View your Grafana sessions
+## View your Mosaicoo sessions

-Grafana logs your sessions in each Grafana instance.
-You can review this section if you suspect someone has misused your Grafana credentials.
+Grafana logs your sessions in each Mosaicoo instance.
+You can review this section if you suspect someone has misused your Mosaicoo credentials.

-**To view your Grafana sessions**:
+**To view your Mosaicoo sessions**:

 1. Sign in to Grafana.
 1. Hover your cursor over the user icon in the lower-left corner of the page, and click **Preferences**.